 Geometric Tolerance Value (Must)

 In this section, you need to show the tolerance value for the specified geometric tolerance type.
-Showing the tolerance value is a must because the feature control frame does not have any sense without that.
+Showing the tolerance value is a must because the feature control frame does not make any sense without that.

 Tolerance zone modifier / Material Modifier (Optional)